-The HR Coordinator is responsible for facilitating primary human resource job duties, including payroll processing issues, administrative duties, employee relations, employee benefits, compensation, etc.
+The HR Coordinator is responsible for facilitating primary human resource job duties, including payroll processing issues, administrative duties, employee relations, employee benefits, and compensation.

-In a company, HR coordinators are usually the bridge between the employees and the HR director.
-Instead of the human resources director handling any issue that can arise, the HR coordinator is the first who tries to mediate the problem and also improve overall HR functions, including employee training, creating employment programs and managing human resource information system (HRIS).
+In a company, HR coordinators are the bridge between the employees and the HR director.
+Instead of the human resources (HR) director handling any issue that can arise, the HR coordinator is the first who tries to mediate the problem and also improve overall HR functions, including employee training, creating employment programs, and managing the human resource information system (HRIS).

-With the HR coordinator being a mid-level position, individuals need proper human resource education and should have at least one HR certification like most other HR-related professionals.
+As the HR coordinator is a mid-level position, individuals need proper human resource education and should have at least one HR certification like most other HR-related professionals.

 Depending on the company size, a business might have more than one HR coordinator.
-Since the duties and responsibilities span multiple human resources duties, HR coordinators usually hone soft skills closely related to communication skills and time management skills.
+Since the duties and responsibilities span multiple human resources duties, human resources coordinators hone soft skills like communication skills and time management skills.

 The HR coordinator job description is diverse and thus requires a plethora of many different skills.
 If you're interested in learning the skills via video, then watch below.
 Otherwise, skip ahead.

-Here are eight top human resources skills an HR coordinator needs in 2022.
+Here are six top human resources skills an HR coordinator needs in 2022.

 HR Coordinators Skills

-In 2022, it became more essential than ever for HR professionals to have exceptional interpersonal skills.
+In 2022, it is more essential than ever for HR professionals to have exceptional interpersonal skills.
 Ever since the pandemic, employees have had to change their approach to work.
 According to Pew Research, around 71% of the general workforce worked from home in 2020.
-More importantly, 54% would prefer working from home even after the pandemic.
+Moreover, 54% would prefer working from home even after the pandemic.

 For HR coordinators, this means that they have to master a digital approach to human resource management alongside their usual skills.
 Besides answering employee-related issues, they also have to master the software outside HRIS and MS Office.
 For example, instead of calling an employee to their office, HR coordinators will invite them to a Zoom chat for a possible performance management or training call.